Paraworks/SC1015-mini-project-detecting_toxic_comments/README.md

 # [Simple application](https://github.com/Paraworks/SC1015-mini-project-detecting_toxic_comments/blob/main/core.ipynb)

-This is a simple executable program that can be used directly to detect whether comments are toxic.By perdicting more than six labels, we can develop a weighted filtering mechanism to screen these harmful comments.
+This is a simple executable program that can be used directly to detect whether comments are toxic.By perdicting six labels, we can develop a weighted filtering mechanism to screen these harmful comments.